 When you’re organizing an event, it helps to know some of the lingo AV professionals use.
-The AV (Audio Visual) services industry is a $25USD Billion dollar industry in North America, according to a study done by Acclaro Growth Partners.
+The AV (Audio Visual) services industry is a $25USD Billion industry in North America, according to a study done by Acclaro Growth Partners.

-This includes a range of businesses, including conference audio visual services.
+This includes a range of businesses, including audiovisual conference services.
 Like most industries, it has its own set of terms, some of them you might already know, while others, (like GoBo) might be new to you.

 Here are some terms you might hear AV professionals use and it’s good to be familiar with: